sabbelasichon/typo3-rector/docs/all_rectors_overview.md

 ### UseTwoLetterIsoCodeFromSiteLanguageRector

-The usage of the propery sys_language_isocode is deprecated.
+The usage of the property sys_language_isocode is deprecated.
 Use method getTwoLetterIsoCode of SiteLanguage

 - class: [`Ssch\TYPO3Rector\TYPO310\v0\UseTwoLetterIsoCodeFromSiteLanguageRector`](../rules/TYPO310/v0/UseTwoLetterIsoCodeFromSiteLanguageRector.php)